Africa is full of amazing business opportunities.

 Norfund also has three local offices in Africa: in Kenya, Mozambique and South Africa.

-Inside the free short course, I touch on more of these organisations and investment firms, and some of the key businesses and startups they support in Africa.
+Inside my book, Jackpot!, I mention several of these organisations and investment firms, and some of the key businesses and startups they support in Africa.

 Ready to learn how to raise capital?